kchu14/Animator/Animator/resources/README.txt

 - Added a motion class to represent changes in our shapes as opposed to commands.
 - Modified our SimpleShape and Motion classes to output themselves in a formatted string based on SVG

-/**
+CHANGE LOG Assignment 6-7
- * CHANGE LOG Added the controller class and interface to allow the view to pass inputs to the
+-Added the controller class and interface to allow the view to pass inputs to the model.
- * model.
 The controller then updates the view with the new model information.
- */

-/**
- * CHANGE LOG Added implementation for the add / remove shape and motion methods.
-Also added a
- * modify motion method.
+-Added implementation for the add / remove shape and motion methods in our modelImpl class.
+Also added a modify motion method.
 These methods were added to support editable view functionality.
- */

-/**
- * CHANGE LOG Added several methods that mutate the motion so that's endings /  beginnings
- * match the given motion.
-We did this because we wanted the flexibility of keyframes while
- * continuing to use our motion implementation.
+-Added several methods to motion class that mutate the motion so that's endings /  beginnings match the given motion.
+We did this because we wanted the flexibility of keyframes while continuing to use our motion implementation.
- */

-/**
- * CHANGE LOG Created a read only model to be passed into the view.
-This allows the view to gather
- * the information from the model without mutation being allowed.
+-Created a read only model to be passed into the view.
+This allows the view to gather the information from the model without mutation being allowed.

- */
-s
-/**
- * CHANGE LOG Changed the timer to support the different editable view functions such as pause and
+-Changed the timer to support the different editable view functions such as pause and fastforwards.
- * fastforwards.
- */

-/**
- * CHANGE LOG Added methods that allowed the panel to support functionality from the editable view.
+ -Added methods that allowed the panel to support functionality from the editable view.
- * Functionality included fast forwarding and pause.
+ Functionality included fast forwarding and pause.
- */